carolinehaoud/hello-world/README.md

-<h1>hello-world</h1>
-<h2>Hi everyone, this is my first repository and im really excited</h2>
+<h1>Hi everyone, this is my first repository and im really excited</h1>

-<p>Some resources I will be using during this journey (so I don't forget)
+<h2>Here are some resources I will be using during this journey (so I don't forget) </h2>

-freecodecamp (im not really a fan of the tuition based bootcamps, feels like a scam / predatory from what I've read.
+<p>freecodecamp (im not really a fan of the tuition based bootcamps, feels like a scam / predatory from what I've read.
 Not-for-profits like freecodecamp are really great for providing the same education regardless of your financial resources)

 visual studio code (we love open source software here)